hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ‘Existing Directory’ and choose your Git repo directory you just cloned to your local machine.
 Before creating the project, make sure to check ‘Open in a new session’.

+*Note: Another way you can link an R Project to GitHub is instead of cloning it via the Git terminal, you can start with creating an R Project and at this step choose ‘Version Control’ and then paste the HTTPS link from the repo.*

 Now we are working in our R project that is connected to our Git repo.
 You can see the working directory printed at the top of your console is